ACHIEVEMENTS AND PERFORMANCE: Achievements April 2019 – March 2020

 - Food, Families and Finance

 Employment and Skills

-The Lighthouse Project is a registered UK online centre that is part of a national network of over 400 centres, run by the Good Things Foundation, who help tackle digital exclusion by providing free internet access and training for beginners to learn about computers, online skills, health, financial tools, and improved communication.
+The Lighthouse Project is a registered UK online centre which is part of a national network of over 400 centres, run by the Good Things Foundation, set up to tackle digital exclusion by providing free internet access and training for beginners to learn about computers, online skills, health, financial tools, and improved communication.

 Our Employability work is complemented by our UK online centre work, i.e. providing people with core internet and computer skills which directly helps and supports unemployed people in Middleton move closer to the workplace.
 Many of those looking for work also have little or no computer skills, which significantly reduces their ability to find work especially when recent research indicates that over 50% of all jobs are now only advertised online.

-We helped over 160+ people with advice or to update an existing, or create an entirely new CV, which are now essential for applying for jobs.
+We helped over 150 people with advice, to create a new CV or to update an existing one, which are now essential for applying for jobs.
 This type of support and demand for employability support has remained buoyant.

-We estimate that about 2/3rds of our visitors also use our computers to look for work or apply for jobs (which equates to approx. 22,000 visits last year) so this is a key resource in helping people improve their chances of getting back into employment.
-Many of our visitors are signposted from Middleton Job centre so they can receive digital and employability skills support.
-In our Autumn visitor survey 67% of respondents reported they had gained at least one new skill from their visits to the Lighthouse.
+We estimate that about 60% of our visitors also use our computers to look for work or apply for jobs (which equates to approx. 23,500 visits last year) so this is a key resource in helping people improve their chances of getting back into employment.
+Many of our visitors are signposted from Middleton Job centre so they can receive digital and employability skills support Typically 65% of respondents to previous surveys have reported they had gained at least one new skill from their visits to the Lighthouse.

 We maintained our relationship with several Rochdale MBC’s teams including the economic affairs Skills & Work team through our work club activities, and membership of the Skills & Work Forum, which help support the councils’ objective of improving the skills of the Borough’s residents.